Matt Schnell: Ultimate Fighting Championship

 Schnell faced Joseph Morales on November 8, 2025, at UFC Fight Night 264.
 He lost the fight via guillotine choke submission in the first round.

+Schnell was scheduled to face Imanol Rodríguez on June 6, 2026 at UFC Fight Night 278.
+However, Rodríguez withdrew nine days before the event and was replaced by Alessandro Costa in a catchweight of 130 pounds.
+Schnell lost the fight by technical knockout in the first round.

+On June 7, 2026 following his loss, Schnell announced his retirement once again from mixed martial arts competition.

 Personal life

 Schnell and his wife Morgan have a daughter (born 2020).